SAP-samples/btp-kickstart-your-journey-with-architecture/README.md

 ---

-### Architecture Diagram
+### Architecture Diagram (Victor)

 - Explain the architecture diagram, introducing the Service & AI Catalogs in SAP Discovery Center, with a core focus on the following services/features:
-  - SAP Build
+  - SAP Build - leave the SAP Build Focus for Exercise 2
   - Joule Studio
   - SAP Cloud Identity Services
-  - SAP AI Core
+  - SAP AI Core - note this is used for Joule and AI agents under the hood without needing to be provisioned on your account

 **Exercise 2: SAP Discovery Center Service Catalog & Estimator**